FDA Reportedly Receiving Complaints About Mold in Lunchly — Details Here

 It sounds like Lunchly has a string of unhappy customers after multiple shoppers have claimed that some of the company's products contain moldy cheese.

-Videos featuring the alleged growths have been shared on social media, with several posts about the topic going viral online.
+Not only have videos featuring the alleged growths been shared on social media, but now the FDA has received reports from customers as well.
 The backlash has been fiercest amongst those who have called the company out over its initial claims that Lunchly would serve as a healthy alternative to other prepackaged meals, like Lunchables.

-Read more about the consumer complaints below, including what one medical expert have to say about the nutritional side of the ready-to-eat meal packs designed by YouTubers MrBeast, Local Paul, and KSI.
+Read more about the consumer complaints below, including what one medical expert have to say about the nutritional side of the ready-to-eat meal packs designed by YouTubers MrBeast, Logan Paul, and KSI.

 YouTuber Rosanna Pansino discovered mold in the cheese of her Lunchly product.